Skip to content

 REGISTER NOW!

-Or, support another BrickFEST fundraiser and all proceeds will go directly to Enliven Disability to help build Rowan Apartments.
+Or, support another BrickFEST fundraiser and all proceeds will go directly to Enliven Disability to help build accessible homes.

 What are the Rowan Apartments?